Starbucks Barista Fired After Writing ‘PIG’ On Police Officer’s Hot Chocolate

 “As they should.
 Any derogatory name directed toward anyone is NOT customer service.”

-Starbucks and the Kiefer Police Department released a joint statement in which they said they hoped to used the “regrettable” incident in order to use their platforms to promote civility.
+Starbucks and the Kiefer Police Department released a joint statement in which they said they hoped to use the “regrettable” incident in order to use their platforms to promote civility.

 Delivered To Your INBOX